 Read the Latest Updates

-The process requires that each cassette be played in the studio (www.CedarHouseSound.com) in real-time and then processed through software called Pro-Tools, again in real-time.
-They are saved to a hard drive, transferred to my computer and uploaded to this website.
-All the while in the studio we are carefully repairing the broken cassettes, cataloguing and labeling the tapes, and brainstorming how to raise enough funds to finish what promises to be a lengthy, but necessary, project.
+The process required that each cassette be played in the studio (www.CedarHouseSound.com) in real-time and then processed through software called Pro-Tools, again in real-time.
+They were saved to a hard drive, transferred to my computer and uploaded to this website.
+All the while in the studio we were carefully repairing the broken cassettes, cataloguing and labeling the tapes, and brainstorming how to raise enough funds to finish what promised to be a lengthy, but necessary, project.

-At home I have been taking the finished sermons and copying the end-of-sermon prayers to create a separate collection of just prayers.
-I hope to preserve the pastoral prayers from the service of worship.
-I am hunting down these recordings from people who have saved them over the years.
+At home I took the finished sermons and copied the end-of-sermon prayers to create a separate collection of just prayers.
+I wanted to preserve the pastoral prayers from the service of worship.
+I am still hunting down these recordings from people who have saved them over the years.